-Below are simple ways for you to rapidly create content that is relevant, compelling, yet requires zero creativity for your Construction Business or HVAC Service.
+Scroll down for step-by-step examples to help you rapidly create content that is relevant, compelling, yet requires zero creativity for your Construction Business or HVAC Service.

 Once you have a page on your website about your various offerings - that is, the types of projects you want to take on, marketing your construction or HVAC business can be as easy as sharing recent project activities.
 Each job that represents your preferred type of opportunity should have its own post and it should include:

 Ideally, you should include a series of pictures from various stages of the project.

 Highlighting a Project literally reminds people of what you do, your client is likely to promote the post to their friends and contacts on social media who have similar construction or HVAC needs, and when you are talking with someone about a future project you can reference similar jobs on your website to support your sales activities.

 Whether you have 2 employees or 20 recognizing them in a blog post is an easy way to reward them for a job well done while helping people get to know your business.

 You have a few options to recognize employees.
 You can recognize employees regularly as an employee of the month, you can recognize them in an ad-hoc way when customers report a great experience to you or even celebrate new hires or work anniversaries.